Jezternz/jq-disabled-inputs/README.md

 jq-disabled-inputs
 ==================

+The Problem: When inputs are disabled, they do not return their values using .val() etc.

-This plugin simply makes it so .val(), .serialize() and .serializeArray() jquery methods will reliably return values even when disabled.
-This means you can disable forms of inputs, and still recieve all their values.
+This plugin simply makes it so .val(), .serialize() and .serializeArray() jquery methods will return values even when disabled.
+This means you can disable single or groups of inputs, and still recieve all their values.
+See test.htm for example tests.

-*Note this will not work only for elements disabled using .attr() or .prop()
+*Note this will work only for elements disabled using .attr() or .prop()